phac-nml/irida/doc/authorization/oauth2.md

 > INSERT INTO client_details_resource_ids (client_details_id,resource_id) values (?,"NmlIrida");

+In the near future there will be a user interface available in the irida-ui project to add and manage *client_details*.
+At that time this documentation will be updated to reflect these changes.

 Obtaining a Token
 -----------------
 Whatever OAuth2 client library you're using should provide some method to request an OAuth2 token from a server.
 The implementation may differ slightly but it should provide a way to set some common *client details* arguments.
 You can generally use the following values: